Sneakers (1992 film): Plot

 Martin and his team contact NSA operations director Bernard Abbott, who agrees to help if they can recover the box.
 Using sounds Martin recalls from his abduction, Whistler pinpoints Cosmo's office inside the PlayTronics toy company.
 While researching the building's security, the team identifies employee Werner Brandes and manipulates a dating service to pair him with Liz.
 During their date, she steals his access codes, allowing Martin to infiltrate PlayTronics.

 Brandes grows suspicious and takes Liz to his office, where Cosmo realizes her link to Martin.
 He locks down the facility and takes her hostage.
 Martin surrenders and hands over the box, but again rejects Cosmo's plea to join him.
 The group escapes and exits the building, only to be confronted by Cosmo again.
 Unable to kill his old friend, Cosmo lets Martin and the team leave, only to discover Martin has given him an empty box.

 Back at their office, Martin's team is confronted by Abbott and his agents.
-Martin realizes the box could be used by the NSA to infiltrate U.S. systems such as the FBI and the White House.
+Martin realizes that the box's code means it could only be used by the NSA to infiltrate U.S. systems such as the FBI and the White House.
 To secure their silence, Abbott agrees to their demands: clearing Martin's record, funding a vacation for Crease and his wife, buying Mother a Winnebago, and giving Carl the phone number of an attractive NSA agent.
 After the agents depart, Martin reveals the box is useless; he has removed its core component.

 A news report announces the sudden bankruptcy of the Republican National Committee and the simultaneous receipt of large anonymous donations to Amnesty International, Greenpeace, and the United Negro College Fund.